S-YED/LMS/README.md

 - Spring Boot team for the excellent framework
 - TestContainers for integration testing capabilities
 - Docker community for containerization best practices
-- All contributors who helped improve this system